Table of Contents

 In the previous sections, we discussed how it’s essential to identify the type of content and the caliber of work needed before outsourcing your writing needs.

-Outsourcing work to a freelancer will be more expensive than doing the work yourself, but hiring a professional will ensure that your content will support your business and marketing goals while freeing up your time.
+Outsourcing marketing services to a freelancer will be more expensive than doing the work yourself, but hiring a professional will ensure that your content will support your business and marketing goals while freeing up your time.

 Different types of content will cost more, regardless of the caliber of freelance content writers you work with.
 This is simply because different types of content require different skill sets (as discussed earlier), so you must factor in the type of content you want before establishing a budget for your writer.